-Finally, we would like to point out that the momentum-fractionation discussed here, while distinct in its mechanism, bears a conceptual resemblance to the isospin fractionation observed in Refs.~\cite{Li:2000bj,Li:2002yda}.
-Isospin fractionation primarily arises from the density dependence of the symmetry energy, leading to a spatial separation of neutrons and protons.
-Momentum fractionation originates from the momentum dependence of the nucleon mean-field potential, which redistributes the high-momentum part of the nucleon spectrum and thereby influences the dynamical evolution of HICs.
-Such a redistribution can leave imprints on a variety of observables, most notably on the final pion yield.
-Moreover, for subthreshold particle production, the momentum fractionation is expected to become particularly significant whenever the nucleon mean-field potential exhibits pronounced momentum dependence.
+Finally, we note that although the mechanism discussed here differs from that of isospin fractionation in Refs.~\cite{Li:2000bj,Li:2002yda}, there is a conceptual analogy.
+Isospin fractionation is driven by the density dependence of the symmetry energy and leads to a spatial separation of neutrons and protons.
+In contrast, the effect emphasized in this work originates from the momentum dependence of the nucleon mean-field potential, which modifies the fraction of high-momentum nucleons and thus alters the reaction dynamics in heavy-ion collisions.
+This change in the fraction of high-momentum nucleons can leave clear signatures in various observables, most notably in the final pion yields.
+For subthreshold particle production, the effect is expected to be particularly important when the nucleon mean-field potential exhibits a strong momentum dependence.